Code-Institute-Submissions/mariamar95-ms4_FebResub/README.md

   - [psycopg2](https://pypi.org/project/psycopg2/) - a postgres database adapter which allow us to connect with a postgres database
   - [django-storages](https://pypi.org/project/django-storages/) - a storage backend library
   - [boto3](https://pypi.org/project/boto3/) - Allows connection to AWS S3 bucket
+  - [coverage](https://coverage.readthedocs.io/en/7.1.0/) - used to check if testing is missing
 - Stripe
   - [Stripe](https://stripe.com/gb) was used in the project to implement the payment system
 - Programs Used